webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 Before you go over-board :hourglass:forking this project or Git-if-ying the **adapted** archive ZIP-download project, please consider first how you are going to submit it to the support team.
 Here are some simple options:

 - Share it as a ZIP, TGZ, or other compressed archive bundle via a Dropbox link (or using another cloud service such as Google Drive, iCloud, etc).
-You can email the link to a support email channel or add it to an support issue tracking system.
+You can email the link to a support email channel or add it to a support team's issue tracking system.
 - Upload it as a compressed archive bundle to the support team's issue tracking system, if it supports it:
   - If it's small enough, attach it to a direct support email, but only if asked to first by a support team.

 Even if you are sharing your test in WWW-public for Stackoverflow, you can still use a shared Dropbox link or other cloud service link (assuming you trust it).
 Or maybe you have your own trusted web or ftp server.

-### But I do want to use Git on my copied then adapted test web app
+### But I do want to use Git on my copied then adapted test web app, because my test case is quite complex, and I just love Git so much

 *Git is wonderful :+1:, and when preparing more complex test apps it can be useful to track your changes.*